 A small amount of Viognier grapes are left hanging another month after the regular Viognier harvest.
 The grapes are now much sweeter, have tough skins and less juice.
 We press in a small manual wooden press.
 This is hard work which takes about 12 hours and then the grapes are fermented slowly over 5 weeks in neutral French oak barrels until we have a golden wine with lush aromas and about 6% sugar.

-Since we started the winery I have been lucky to learn from our winemakers, first Julia Iantosca until 2008 and since then Phyllis Zouzounis.
+Since we started the winery I have been lucky to learn from women winemakers, first Julia Iantosca until 2008 and then Phyllis Zouzounis.
 To really understand winemaking, theory and practice have to be married so I got my Winemaker Certificate at UC Davis.
-Now I get to practice the fine art of winemaking with Phyllis and every season there are new things to learn.
+Now I get to practice the fine art of winemaking and every season there are new things to learn.

 Phyllis Zouzounis is a pioneer woman winemaker, having begun her winemaking career at Dry Creek Vineyards in 1980.
 After 15 years of experience there, she moved on as winemaker and general manager of another Dry Creek winery, Mazzocco Vineyards.
-At her own winery Deux Amis she produces award-winning Zinfandel.
-With Phyllis we have expanded to include a number of wines, both blends and 100% varietals.
+With a partner she then formed Deux Amis and produced award-winning Zinfandel.
+She now makes wines under her own label Zouzounis selecting grapes from fine vineayards around Sonoma County.